-Step 1: Find Out What Went Wrong
+Step 1: Find Out What Went Wrong99

 Step 2: Carry Out a Comprehensive Audit

 We’re often so eager to secure new work, that we rush to have the client sign on the dotted line, expecting to be able to tackle any problems later.
 It is imperative that as a professional, you keep your promises.
 Before you make those promises, take your time to understand the project and related business.
 If a client is invested enough to sign a contract with you they won’t mind you doing due diligence first.

 Is There Still a Relationship With the Previous Designer/Developer/Agency?

 Clients rarely have a full picture of their project — they’re not web professionals, if they were they’d be building their own sites.
 Your best source of information is the previous D/D/A. Before you contact the previous D/D/A check with your client; it’s possible they don’t know they’re being replaced yet.
 If your client is fine with it, then reach out.
 When you speak to the previous D/D/A be sensitive to the fact that you’re taking money out of their pocket.
 Certainly the previous D/D/A may tell you where to go, they may ignore you altogether, but most will be pragmatic about handing over a project if only to ensure their final invoice to their now ex-client is paid promptly.
 Every site has its idiosyncrasies, if you can establish a friendly rapport with the previous D/D/A then the transition will be considerably less bumpy.

 Who Controls the Domain Name(s)?

 In my opinion a company’s domain name(s) should always be held by the company; it’s such an essential business asset that it should be guarded as jealously as the company’s bank accounts.
 Unfortunately there are businesses that outsource everything to do with the web.
 If the break with the previous D/D/A is acrimonious then securing the domain name could be problematic.
 It’s not your job to secure the domain name — you have no leverage, the client does.
 It is your job to impress upon the client how mission-critical the domain name(s) is.

 Who Controls the Hosting?

 Hosting arrangements vary from project to project.
 It’s not uncommon, nor unreasonable, for the previous D/D/A to be hosting the client’s site on their own space.
 If that is the case, be prepared to migrate it quickly either to your own server, or a dedicated space.
 If you’re migrating onto a new space pay particular attention to the email provision.
 Taking over a project usually means taking over a live project, and that usually means email accounts.
 In any case, you need full access to the hosting space.
 You certainly need FTP access, you probably need SSH access.
 In addition to hosting, check if your client’s site uses a CDN, and if it does, who has control of it.

 Backend Source Code